meghanadhmakireddy/ai-safety-dashboard/README.md

-# AI Safety Incident Dashboard 🚀
+# AI Safety Incident Dashboard

 A responsive and user-friendly dashboard for reporting and tracking AI safety incidents.
-Built for internship evaluation purposes.
+internship evaluation purposes.

 ---

-## ✨ Features
+## Features :
 - Toggle between Dark Mode and Light Mode
 - Dashboard Overview with Incident Statistics
 - Add New Incidents using Form